Hand Exercises for Artists: Simple Stretches to Prevent Pain and Fatigue

 • About

-Whether you’re a painter, sculptor, illustrator, or digital artist, your hands are your greatest tools.
-But hours of fine, repetitive motion can take a toll—causing stiffness, fatigue, or even pain from conditions like carpal tunnel syndrome.
-That’s why every artist should make hand care a regular part of their creative routine.
+Whether you’re a painter, sculptor, illustrator, or digital artist, your hands are your most powerful creative tools.
+Every brushstroke, line, or touch of clay depends on their strength and precision.
+Yet long sessions of fine, repetitive movement can take a serious toll—causing fatigue, stiffness, or even pain from conditions like carpal tunnel syndrome.

 1. Thumb stretch